JochiSt/AI_FPGA/README.md

 # AI_FPGA
-running ANN on an FPGA
+Goal is to run a Tensorflow / Keras ANN on an FPGA using HLS4ML.